 During that sad year when I thought I might never have a child, I would hear a mother complain because her baby had kept her awake the previous night.
 When I would hear such a comment, it would feel like a knife was being stuck in my heart.
 I would hear parents complain because a toddler was asking so many questions (trying to learn!)
 It was terrible.
 I would hear parents complain about their teenagers.
 I would see parents in stores being mean to their little children.
 It was awful.
 I wanted those children that other parents were complaining about.
 So did my husband.
 It was a time when I could not help watching how parents treated their children and how their children treated them back.
 That was predictable, I realized.

-I saw parents being unkind to their children and think maybe the parents were not even considering that, instead, they could be kind to those little children who were so ready to learn whatever that parent would teach them.
+Watching parents being unkind to their children, I thought maybe the parents were not even considering that they could be kind to those little children who were so ready to learn whatever that parent would teach them.

 There is another reason that I have kept thinking so much about parenting.
 It is surely at the top of the list.
 When a mass murder takes place, when a single murder takes place, when a business man is dishonest, when a teenager becomes hooked on drugs, when a child in elementary school is mean to other children, and so forth, on and on the list could go ... and many wonder what is wrong with people, what can we do ...
 I think ... what we can do is not a mystery... the answer is parenting.
 In my books I write about the one word for a parent to remember that will make a difference.

 ||Author of 3 books: